What does contextualization in missions mean?

 Of course, ultimately the Holy Spirit must apply the Word.
 Geoffrey Bull illustrates that by telling the story of a Tibetan Buddhist military governor who refused to be moved by the most obvious refutation of his own faith.

 I was surprised how even a man like the Dege Sey believed in reincarnation.
 There was rather an amusing incident.
 He was saying to me how they had to be very careful, for even one of the domestic animals might be his grandmother.
 I was about to make some mildly humorous comment as to the general treatment of dogs in Tibet when the words were taken out of my mouth, and far more eloquent sounds fell on our ears.
 From the courtyard came the piercing squeals of some pitiful canine, which had just been either kicked or battered with a brickbat.
 The Dege Sey, generally quick to see a joke, sat quite unmoved.
-Incarnation as a doctrine itself is readily accepted by the Tibetans, but when we assert there is but one incarnation of the Living and True God, "The Word made flesh," it is totally unacceptable to them.
+The Tibetans readily accept incarnation as a doctrine itself, but when we assert there is but one incarnation of the Living and True God, "The Word made flesh," it is totally unacceptable to them.

 -- When Iron Gates Yield, originally published by Hodder & Stoughton, 1955.
 Moody Press edition, p.
 99